AdamSimpson/SPH/README.md

 * The mouse controlls the mover sphere

-* A,B,X,Y are fluid parameter presets
+* a,b,x,y are fluid parameter presets

 * on Mac `[` `]` controls the number of processes while on the Pi it is page up and page down.

+* l toggles between particle and liquid surface rendering methods

 If the keyboard input for the RaspberyPi doesn't work you may need to correctly set `/dev/input/event#` in `get_key_press()` in `egl_util.c`